danemalloy/path/readme.md

 # @rbxts/path

-A TypeScript-first wrapper for Roblox's [PathfindingService](https://create.roblox.com/docs/reference/engine/classes/PathfindingService) with async/await support, robust error handling, and a built-in Finite State Machine (FSM) for advanced path state management.
+A TypeScript wrapper for Roblox's [PathfindingService](https://create.roblox.com/docs/reference/engine/classes/PathfindingService) with async/await support, robust error handling, and a built-in Finite State Machine (FSM) for advanced path state management.
 Includes utilities for pathfinding, waypoint manipulation, and a `SmartPath` class with automatic retry and recovery.

 ## Features